wsct/WSCT-Core/README.md

 Public repository for WSCT Core project.

-Developped by S.Vernois @ [ENSICAEN](https://www.ensicaen.fr) / GREYC since 2006 with the help of some students for proof of concepts.
+Developed by S.Vernois @ [ENSICAEN](https://www.ensicaen.fr) / GREYC since 2006 with the help of some students for proof of concepts.

-WSCT Core API documentation is available from this url: http://www.ecole.ensicaen.fr/~vernois/wsct/WSCT-Core/
+WSCT Core API documentation is available from this url: http://wsct.github.io/WSCT-Core

 # Nuget packages